creeperplayer20/ProfileUI/README.md

 # ProfileUI
-This plugin is about ProfileUI, you can set in it perks or player settings. i'm the beginner.
+This plugin is about ProfileUI, you can set in it perks or player settings.